 Creepy Monotone: Although... she's not creepy.
 Neither is the monotone, really.
 It's arguably part of the charm.

-Emotionless Girl: Rather subverted, since she is actually a kind and caring girl, but was ill-equipped by her creator to actually express it.
+Emotionless Girl: Rather subverted, since she does have emotions, but was ill-equipped by her creator to actually express them.
 She's even aware of it herself, leading to some frustration and bitterness on her part that she still can't express.
 It can be quite pitiful.

 Extreme Doormat: Starts out as this, changes significantly over the course of story.